cybertec-postgresql/pgwatch2/README.md

 # Steps to configure your database for monitoring

-* As a base requirement you'll need a login user (non-superuser suggested) for connecting to your server and fetching metrics queries
+* As a base requirement you'll need a login user (non-superuser suggested) for connecting to your server and fetching metrics queries.
+NB!
+Though theoretically you can use any username you like, but if not using "pgwatch2" you need to modify the "helper" creation scripts accordingly as in those by default only the "pgwatch2" will be granted execute privileges.
 ```
 create role pgwatch2 with login password 'secret';
 ```